Hadrian

+Hadrian (/ˈheɪdriən/ HAY-dree-ən; born Publius Aelius Hadrianus, 24 January 76 – 10 July 138) was Roman emperor from 117 to 138.
+Hadrian was born in Italica, in the present-day Andalusian province of Seville in southern Spain, an Italic settlement in Hispania Baetica; his gens Aelia came from the town of Hadria in eastern Italy.
+He was a member of the Nerva–Antonine dynasty.

-Rome's military and Senate approved Hadrian's succession, but four leading senators were unlawfully put to death soon after.
-They had opposed Hadrian or seemed to threaten his succession, and the Senate held him responsible for their deaths and never forgave him.
-He earned further disapproval among the elite by abandoning Trajan's expansionist policies and territorial gains in Mesopotamia, Assyria, Armenia, and parts of Dacia.
-Hadrian preferred to invest in the development of stable, defensible borders and the unification of the empire's disparate peoples.
-He is known for building Hadrian's Wall, which marked the northern limit of Britannia.
+Early in his political career, Hadrian married Vibia Sabina, grandniece of the ruling emperor, Trajan, and his second cousin once removed.
+The marriage and Hadrian's later succession as emperor were probably promoted by Trajan's wife Pompeia Plotina.
+Soon after his own succession, Hadrian had four leading senators unlawfully put to death, probably because they seemed to threaten the security of his reign; this earned him the senate's lifelong enmity.
+He earned further disapproval by abandoning Trajan's expansionist policies and territorial gains in Mesopotamia, Assyria, Armenia, and parts of Dacia.
+Hadrian preferred to invest in the development of stable, defensible borders and the unification of the Roman empire's disparate peoples and subjects.
+He was a promoter of philhellenism.

-Hadrian energetically pursued his own imperial ideals and personal interests.
-He visited almost every province of the Empire, accompanied by an imperial retinue of specialists and administrators.
-He encouraged military preparedness and discipline and fostered, designed, or personally subsidised various civil and religious institutions and building projects.
+Hadrian energetically pursued his own Imperial ideals and personal interests.
+He visited almost every province of the Empire, and indulged a preference for direct intervention in imperial and provincial affairs, especially building projects.
+He is particularly known for building Hadrian's Wall, which marked the northern limit of Britannia.
 In Rome itself, he rebuilt the Pantheon and constructed the vast Temple of Venus and Roma.
 In Egypt, he may have rebuilt the Serapeum of Alexandria.
-He was an ardent admirer of Greece and sought to make Athens the cultural capital of the Empire, so he ordered the construction of many opulent temples there.
-His intense relationship with Greek youth Antinous and the latter's untimely death led Hadrian to establish a widespread cult late in his reign.
-He suppressed the Bar Kokhba revolt in Judaea.
+As an ardent admirer of Greek culture, he promoted Athens as the cultural capital of the Empire.
+His intense relationship with Greek youth Antinous and the latter's untimely death led Hadrian to establish a widespread, popular cult.
+Late in Hadrian's reign, he suppressed the Bar Kokhba revolt, which he saw as a failure of his universal project and philhellenic ideal.

 Hadrian's last years were marred by chronic illness.
-He saw the Bar Kokhba revolt as the failure of his panhellenic ideal.
-He executed two more senators for their alleged plots against him, and this provoked further resentment.
-His marriage to Vibia Sabina had been unhappy and childless; he adopted Antoninus Pius in 138 and nominated him as a successor on the condition that Antoninus adopt Marcus Aurelius and Lucius Verus as his own heirs.
+His marriage had been both unhappy and childless.
+In 138, he adopted Antoninus Pius and nominated him as a successor, on condition that Antoninus adopt Marcus Aurelius and Lucius Verus as his own heirs.
 Hadrian died the same year at Baiae, and Antoninus had him deified, despite opposition from the Senate.
-Edward Gibbon includes him among the Empire's "Five Good Emperors", a "benevolent dictator"; Hadrian's own Senate found him remote and authoritarian.
-He has been described as enigmatic and contradictory, with a capacity for both great personal generosity and extreme cruelty and driven by insatiable curiosity, self-conceit, and ambition.
+Later historians counted him as one of Rome's so-called "Five Good Emperors", and as a benevolent autocrat.
+His own Senate found him remote and authoritarian.
+He has been described as enigmatic and contradictory, with a capacity for both great personal generosity and extreme cruelty and driven by insatiable curiosity, conceit, and ambition.